JoeBillingsley/JoeTheAverage.github.io/projects/beer-map-of-the-british-isles.md

 </ul>

 ### Wish List
 There are also a tonne of beers I'm still after.
 Big thanks to AndyCapper from BeerAdvocate for greatly extending this list.
-The following are all ones I'm fairly confident have custom bottlecaps:
+The following {{ site.data.wish_list_beers | size }} are all ones I'm fairly confident have custom bottlecaps:

 <ul class="split-list">
     {% assign beers = site.data.wish_list_beers | sort: 'Brewery' %}